aanshik-dev/Inizio/README.md

 The repository is structured logically to separate content, styling, and functionality:

+Inizio/
-Inizio/ ├── assets/ # Contains all images, fonts, icons, and style/script files ├── contact.html # Contact page for the fest ├── events.html # Events schedule and details page ├── index.html # Main landing page ├── sponsors.html # List of all fest sponsors ├── teams.html # Details about the organizing teams └── README.md # This file
+├── assets/               # Contains all media, styles, and scripts for the site │   ├── css/              # External CSS files for styling │   ├── images/           # All project-related images and graphics │   └── js/               # JavaScript files for interactivity ├── contact.html          # Dedicated page for contact and location information ├── events.html           # Page detailing the fest's various events ├── index.html            # The main landing page / Home page of the website ├── sponsors.html         # Page listing the sponsors of the annual fest ├── teams.html            # Page introducing the organizing teams and members └── README.md             # Project documentation (the file I just helped generate)

----

-## 🤝 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-## 📝 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ---

 ## 📧 Contact